Samyog2312/Samyog2312/README.md

 - 🔭 I’m currently working on a React website for a hobby project of mine.
 - 🌱 I’m learning javascript, React, node.js, and cloud computing.
 - 👯 I’m looking to collaborate on web programming projects.
-- 🤔 I’m actively looking for an entry-level IT job.
+- 🤔 I’m actively looking for an entry-level information technology job.
 - 📫 You can reach me @: advin61@gmail.com